Downtown Development Commission

 The Downtown Development Commission (DDC) supports Madison's business district in many ways and organizes various promotions including those listed below.
 Through the DDC’s Arts & Events Committee, the Borough also supports ongoing events at its Community Arts Center, and other special events throughout the year co-sponsored with the Madison Area Chamber of Commerce, the Museum of Early Trades & Crafts, and the Madison Arts & Culture Alliance.

 Taste of Madison

 The Madison Sidewalk Gallery is a collaborative project of the Madison Arts and Culture Alliance (MACA) and the DDC to exhibit original artwork of local artists on banners in the downtown district.
-For more information, please visit the MACA website.
-Download the 2016 Artist Prospectus here.
+This program has been inactive since 2018 and will undergo a full evaluation and reinvention soon.

 In addition to these major events, the DDC has four standing committees that work throughout the year to enhance the Downtown District.
 The Downtown District includes both the traditional downtown area which principally corresponds to the CBD Zoning Districts and also the additional commercial areas of the Borough of Madison which correspond to the CC and Gateway Zoning Districts, as shown on the Zoning Map of the Borough of Madison.

 - Work with Madison Arts and Culture Alliance (MACA), Madison Music and Arts (MMA), Chamber of Commerce and other community Partners on event development and support.

 - Advise and support the Director of Arts and Events and programming for the Madison Community Arts Center.

 - Research and make recommendations regarding public art installations.

 - Research and evaluate the viability of new events.